Answers to your most pressing questions about Mary’s Gone Crackers’ products.

 We do not ship internationally because it is very expensive; however we have distribution in a few other countries.

 On our cracker and cookie boxes, the expiration date and batch number are embossed onto the top flap of the box.
-On our Pretzel Sticks bag, the expiration date and batch number are stamped in ink on the bottom right side of the bag.
+On our pretzel bag, the expiration date and batch number are stamped in ink on the bottom right side of the bag.

 We currently make the crackers in 7 flavors: Original, Hot 'n Spicy Jalapeño, Super Seed, Caraway, Herb, Black Pepper, and Onion.
-There are 3 flavors of Pretzel Sticks: Sea Salt, Chipotle Tomato, and Curry.
-And now we have love Cookies!
+There are 3 flavors of pretzels: Sea Salt, Chipotle Tomato, and Curry.
+And we also have love Cookies!
 They currently are available in Ginger Snap, “N'Oatmeal” Raisin, Chocolate Chip and Double Chocolate.
 There are plans for more products in the future.